Seedhill Football Ground

+History

+It was the home of various incarnations of current North West Counties League Division One side Nelson F.C. from 1889, when the Burnley Express reported an opening senior fixture played against Burnley on 16 March 1889 (Lost 0-6).

 During the 1912–13 season, a two-storey brick-built pavilion was constructed at the town end of the ground which housed the changing rooms on the ground floor with the boardroom and an office on the upper floor.
-The pavilion, officially opened by Albert Smith MP on December 7, 1912, when Nelson beat Accrington Stanley 2-1 in a Lancashire Combination fixture, had a centre gable and a balcony overlooking the pitch.
+The pavilion, officially opened by Albert Smith MP on 7 December 1912, when Nelson beat Accrington Stanley 2-1 in a Lancashire Combination fixture, had a centre gable and a balcony overlooking the pitch.
 On 2 August 1913, the Burnley Express newspaper reported that, according to Nelson's annual financial statement, the cost of building the pavilion was £649.19s.7d.
 On 7 November 1932, the pavilion came close to burning down when a fire broke out in the boardroom.
 No-one was in the building at the time however heat from the fire burst a water pipe which put the fire out.

 In 1921, with the help of volunteers, the covered terrace on the cricket field side was completed and was able to accommodate 3,000 people.
 In the same year, a wall was built around the park end and on the Carr Road side of the ground at a cost of £3,000.
 The cover over the cricket field side was blown down during a severe gale on the evening of 9 January 1936.
 The Burnley Express newspaper reported that the main gateway to the field on the Carr Road side was also blown down and damage was done to the fence on that side of the ground.